 Lisa completed a Bachelor of Science in Occupational Therapy at the University of Alberta in 1999.
 She is a licensed occupational therapist in good standing with the Alberta College of Occupational Therapists (ACOT) and Canadian Association of Occupational Therapists (CAOT).
-Her training also includes Prolonged Exposure (PE) therapy and Matheson Functional Capacity Evaluations.
+Her training also includes Prolonged Exposure (PE) therapy, Occupational Therapy Occupational Performance Activation (OTOPA), trigger point therapy, and Matheson Functional Capacity Evaluations.

 Lisa has many years of experience, which includes a diverse clinical background in the areas of cognitive, psychosocial, physical assessment and rehabilitation of both adults and children.
 Her areas of practice include functional capacity evaluations, ergonomic and work function assessments and PE therapy for persons with Post-Traumatic Stress Disorder (PTSD).
 She has treated individuals diagnosed with orthopedic injuries, chronic pain, learning disabilities, depression and anxiety and neurodevelopmental delays.
 She is passionate about helping others achieve their goals and reach their full potential.